-The 2020 Taste of Annandale 5K will start and finish at the Kmart parking lot on John Marr Drive at 9:30 a.m., Oct.
-3, just before the start of the Taste of Annandale festival on Tom Davis Drive.
+The 2020 Taste of Annandale 5K is tentatively scheduled to start and finish at the Kmart parking lot on John Marr Drive at 9:30 a.m., Oct.
+3.

 Mark Naylor won the 2019 Taste of Annandale 5K for the third year in a row.
 The 36-year-old Annandale resident completed the race with a clock time of 19:35.1.